27 May CBD Effects: How Does CBD Make You Feel?

 A properly functioning endocannabinoid system is crucial for our health and well-being.
 When something in our external environment causes a cell related to any of our functions to become out of balance, the endocannabinoid system makes adjustments to bring things back into balance, or homeostasis.

 With regular CBD oil use, you may experience effects and sensations related to a more active endocannabinoid system as your body and its functions operate more efficiently.
-You may notice CBD’s balancing effects positively impact your sleep habits, appetite, mood, or any of the functions regulated by the endocannabinoid system.
+You may notice CBD’s balancing effects positively impact a long list of functions regulated by the endocannabinoid system.

 Consider a CBD Journal

-Everybody is different and how your individual endocannabinoid system responds to CBD supplements may be different than someone else’s.
+Ultimately, the answer to “how does CBD make you feel?” is personal to you.
+Everybody is different and how your individual endocannabinoid system responds to CBD products may be different than someone else’s.
 This is why you may want to consider keeping a journal of your CBD oil schedule and intake.

 In your daily CBD journal, record:

-- The time of day you take your CBD supplement
+- The time of day you take your CBD serving

-- The type of CBD supplement you consume
+- The type of CBD product you consume

 - The amount of CBD product and related CBD intake (in milligrams)